Is MUTYH-Associated Polyposis Genetic?Explore MUTYH-Associated Polyposis and what your DNA can tell you

 People with just one MUTYH variant do not have MAP.
 However, they may have a slightly increased risk of developing colorectal cancer.
 More research is needed to understand cancer risks in these individuals.

-Other factors that can impact colorectal cancer risk
+Other factors that may cause an increased likelihood of colorectal cancer risk

 Variants in the MUTYH gene only account for a small percentage of colorectal cancer cases.
 There are many other factors that can increase colorectal cancer risk, including: